sketchbooks99/PRayGround/README.md

 # :hammer: How to build
 ## Linux
 Before compiling, please be sure to export two environment variables `CC` and `CXX`.
-We recommend you to add them to your `~/.bashrc` file as follows so that they are automatically exported when the terminal are launched.
+We recommend you to add them to your `~/.bashrc` file as follows so that they are automatically exported when a terminal are launched.
 ```
 export CC=gcc-10
 export CXX=g++-10
 ```
 Next, you can build with following command.
-Please be sure to set `OptiX_INCLUDE` in terminal execution of ccmake or in the launched prompt.
+Please be sure to set `OptiX_INCLUDE` in terminal command of ccmake or in the launched prompt.
 ```
 cd <path/to/PRayGround>
 mkdir build